pivotal/docs-tap/security-and-compliance/tls-and-certificates/ingress/inventory.hbs.md

-# Plan Ingress certificates inventory in Tanzu Application Platform
+# Plan ingress certificates inventory in Tanzu Application Platform

 This topic tells you how to plan for TLS certificates in Tanzu Application Platform (commonly known as TAP).